MrYossu/PixataBlank/README.md

 - Change the way the layout is specified for Identity pages, to reduce the amount of duplicate code between the two areas
 - I need to check if there will be any conflicts with ports.
 As I'm cloning an existing repository, does that mean that each one will use the same port?
 I don't think so, but haven't played enough to check
 - Same goes for the Guids in the solution file.
 Is it a problem if multiple solutions use the same Guids?
-- Need to check th elegal and technical issues with the project depending on Telerik (see lower down)

 ## Dependencies